HomeResource Hub

 • Wellness benefits like gym membership reimbursement and mental health resources

-• Guaranteed severance packages
+• Guaranteed severance packages in the event of a layoff

 If you don’t know where to begin when negotiating benefits, ask yourself this question: